-Learn how design patterns in C# can help you build better code quickly and resolve or prevent common design issues in code.
-Reynald Adolphe demonstrates how to implement patterns, including six Gang of Four patterns and two commonly used patterns in .Net., and he evaluates code relevant in real-world applications.
+Learn how design patterns in C# can help you build better code.
+Discover how to implement Gang of Four patterns and two commonly used patterns in .NET.

 - It's often the case that a lot of programming problems can be solved many ways.
 A developer might find one solution for a problem while another may have a different fix to solve the same problem.
 This creates a need for consistent approaches to fix issues.
 Consistent patterns that avoid issues.
 And that's what this course is all about.
 Hi, I'm Reynald Adolphe and welcome to C# design patterns.
 Software design patterns define solutions to problems programmers often find in real-world applications.

 In this course, I'll cover the origins of some well-known patterns created by a group of computer scientist called the Gang of Four.
 As well as the three categories their patterns fall into: Creational, Structural, and Behavioral.
 Then I'll jump right into describing and demonstrating a few patterns in C#.
 While I won't cover all 23 Gang of Four patterns, I will discuss Factory Method, Abstract Factory, Decorator, Observer, Singleton, and Iterator.